-Almost without exception, one of the first things a prospective client says to me in the initial telephone consultation is, "I don't even know if I need a lawyer.
+Often one of the first things we hear from a prospective client in the initial telephone consultation is, "I don't even know if I need a lawyer.
 Do you think I need a lawyer?"
-Without exception, my response is, "The insurance company already has a lawyer protecting its interests.
+Without exception, our response is: "The insurance company already has a lawyer protecting its interests.
 Who's protecting yours?"

-The fact of the matter is that often times, the insurance company has "in-house" counsel, lawyers that are employed by the insurance company itself.
+In the meantime, the insurance company currently controlling your claim and your recovery already has a team of lawyers and doctors at its disposal.
+The fact of the matter is that oftentimes, the insurance company has "in-house" counsel, lawyers that are employed by the insurance company itself.
 Their desks are often right down the hall from the claims representative's desk and they are available all day long for legal questions and strategy.
-With great confidence, I can assure you that they are not trying to figure out how to maximize your benefit recovery.
+With great confidence, we can assure you that they are not trying to figure out how to maximize your benefit recovery.
 The insurance company lawyer's job is to see if there is a feasible way to a) deny your claim, or b) minimize your benefits.

-Even before the changes, there was a huge difference between the recoveries of represented and unrepresented injured workers and it has only gotten worse since then.
+Unrepresented claimants, on average, are LEAVING on $7,300 the table just because they did not want to hire an attorney.
+Even before the changes, there was a huge difference between the recoveries of represented and unrepresented injured workers, and it has only gotten worse since then.